gbip/djRDO/README.md

 pipenv install # Install dependencies
 ```

+All django commands must be typed in the pipenv shell !
-Stay in the pipenv shell at the end of the process.
+So stay in the pipenv shell at the end of the process.

 You will need to create a `.env` file that defines your database configuration.
 Some examples are provided (`.env.*`).
 To use sqlite3 as a database (recommended for development) use this command :